zenika-open-source/agent-Z-communication-assistant/README.md

 For support and questions:

-- Create an issue in the GitLab repository
+- Create an issue in the GitHub repository
 - Check the [Google AI documentation](https://ai.google.dev/docs)
 - Review the [Quarkus guides](https://quarkus.io/guides/)